 This took time and the strength of my support network around me.
 But instead of taking my depression to war, I learned to negotiate.
 I learned coping strategies.

-Music, getting outside, and freewriting were all things I found helped me in my low moments.
-Instead of feeling depression and letting myself get depressed, I would try and do something about it to make those feelings less.
+Music, getting outside, and free writing were all things I found helped me in my low moments.
+Instead of letting myself get depressed, I would try and do something about it to make those feelings less.

 Does that mean I’ve recovered then?
 I think so.
 I’m now able to most of what I want to and manage myself on a day-to-day basis.

 But am I back to normal.
 Am I cured?
-And the answer to that is most certainly no. I still hold those depressed thoughts, I still get anxiety.
-So certainly not “normal” and I never will be cured.
+And the answer to that is most certainly not.
+I still hold those depressing thoughts.
+I still get anxious.
+So certainly not “normal”, and I never will be cured.

 But I’m recovered because I’m able to manage that.
-I’m in control over what I’m going through and are still able to live a life that I want to.
+I’m in control over what I’m going through and can still live the life I want to.

 And that wouldn’t have been possible with the small steps I took on this journey.
 Every time I was able to have a little win over my depression was another step made.
 When I was 14/15, this was something I could barely do.
 But now I’m halfway to 19 things are thankfully manageable.

 Focusing on my life now, the life I wanted, was how I pulled myself through my recovery journey.
-Longing for the past, longing to be normal, longing to fit in held me back.
+Longing for the past, longing to be normal, longing to fit in holding me back.

 Recovery isn’t the end, a cue.
 But when you take steps on your recovery journey, you’re improving your mental health and making it’s burden much less.

-Once you can manage mental health, once you can stop it getting in the way of your life, to do all the things you want to…
+Once you can manage mental health, once you can stop it from getting in the way of your life, to do all the things you want to.

 That’s the place of recovery.